TreesTerps

 It’s found in black pepper, clove oil, basil, hops, rosemary, and cinnamon.

-See, your endocannabinoid system helps regulate various physiological and mental functions in your body.
-Two main cannabinoid receptors make this happen:
+#1: The Endo-cannabinoid system helps regulate various physiological and mental functions in our body.
+Two main cannabinoid receptors make this happen- CB1 and CB2 receptors are all over our body

 This terpene is a powerful anti-inflammatory, antimicrobial, and antibacterial.